TomA-R/php-openrtb/README.md

-Please note: This project is not supported.
-We are not activily using the PHP implementation - Project was paused before it was fully completed.
-Work is required on tests and upgrade to latest version of the Open RTB specification.

-# OpenRTB 2.3.1 for PHP
+# OpenRTB 2.4 for PHP

 This library has been created for PHP developers using the OpenRTB protocol.
 It provides a very lightweight wrapper to create, validate, and hydrate **Bid Requests** and **Bid Responses**.
-Getting started could not be easier, find our package on packagist: https://packagist.org/packages/venatus/openrtb
+Getting started could not be easier, find our package on packagist: https://packagist.org/packages/beishanwen/php-openrtb

-Install by adding { .. "venatus/openrtb": "0.1" .. } to your composer.json file.
+Install by adding { .. "beishanwen/php-openrtb": "0.1" .. } to your composer.json file.

 The wrapper requires Guzzle.
 This can be used to further extends the library where required.
 More information about Guzzle can be found here: http://guzzle.readthedocs.org/en/latest/